boratanrikulu/skyddad/README.md

 	Body: [ Encrypted ] 57af225317b106c0af1c5e14799ad34162dbb24fba50ff0be60d83f07ae931da040011
 	----------
 	Image: Secret image is attach to mail.
-	Image has this secret message: "A message to encode to image."
 	----------
 ------------------
 (✓) A mail was sent to "testing-user-1" from "testing-user-2".